AdamSzakal/Resizy/README.md

 ## Save your fragile designer wrists and get resizy, yo.

 Do you ever get tired of selecting a layer on the artboard, dragging your poor mouse all over your glossy Retina screen, struggling to hit the teensy tiny size forms just to resize your object?
-And do you repeat all of this for all the stuff you want to resize?
-Stop that and get Resizy, yo.
+If you are, you're damn right to be.
+If you ain't, well you should be.

+It's time to get resizy, brother.

+Supported features:
+* One handed shortcut: **cmd + ctrl + shift + a** (Never accept a shortcut which requires two hands.
+You're better than that.)
+* Getting resizy with a single layer.
+* Getting resizy with multiple layers.

+To be implemented:
+* Math Operators.
+* World Peace.